 In 229 BC Illyrians lost the war with the Roman Republic.
 Romans took control over Dyrrachium and the city became an important military and naval base.
 The first mentions of the city name come from this period.
 Apparently, the older name of the city was Epidamnos.
 But Romans found it “inauspicious” and changed it to Dyrrachium.

 Now, it seems that this older, pre-Roman name, Epidamnos, is a compound word.
 The first part comes from Greek – epi, meaning “on top of, near, before…”.
 The second part “damnum”, means “damned”.
 As far as I am aware, this compound word has never been explained.
 The reason is that the meaning “before, or on top of the damned” doesn’t make much sense.
-But this is only true if we neglect the fact that Durres lies some 100km of the most important mountain chain in the region – Prokletije.
+But this is only true if we neglect the fact that Durres lies some 100km from the most important mountain chain in the region – Prokletije.

 Since time immemorial, the name of this chain means “damned” or “cursed” mountains in Slavic languages.
 In an attempt to separate from the Slavic identity, during the last 100 years, Albanians named them “Albanian Alps”.
 But the Slavic term must be over 2,000 years old – as the original name of the city of Durres – Epidamnos, probably meant “a city before the cursed mountains“.